heber-silva/CKA-Obsidian-Vault/Storage/StorageClass.md

 The name of a StorageClass object is significant, and is how users can request a particular class.
 Administrators set the name and other parameters of a class when first creating StorageClass objects.

 As an administrator, you can specify a default StorageClass that applies to any PVCs that don't request a specific class.
-For more details, see the [PersistentVolumeClaim concept](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims).
+For more details, see the [](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims).